kazimkazam/react-progress-components/README.md

 - method: String - 'auto', 'manual'.
 Default: 'auto'
 - trackColor: String with the color.
 Default: '#ddd'
 - progressColor: String with the color.
 Default: 'blue'
 - size: Number.
-Default: 100
+Circle and Line progress bars have a minimum size.
+Circle minimum size = 50px, and Line minimum size = 200px
 - textFont: String with the font.
 Default: 'Arial'
 - textColor: String with the color.
 Only valid for type Line.
-Default: 'white'
+You can use 'transparent' if you do not want the text to appear.
+Default: 'white'.
+When using progress bar type Line, if its size is less than 400px, the text color will be by default transparent.
 - shape: String with the format, either 'round' or 'square'.
 Only valid for type Line.
 Default: 'round'
 - progress: Number ranging 0-100.
 Default: 5

 ### Circle